 Removing the infected leaves and stems is paramount.
 You may also spray your plants early on with a sulfur solution.
-Another natural method gaining in popularity is spraying your rose bushes with a solution consisting of 1 tsp. baking soda to 1 qt. water.
+Another natural method gaining in popularity is spraying your plants with a solution consisting of 1 tsp. baking soda to 1 qt. water.

 The list of insects, fungi, diseases and natural disasters that besiege our plants daily is virtually endless.
 This article, however, is not.
 In closing, it is my hope you have been informed, enlightened and perhaps encouraged by some of what you have read here.
 As a gardener myself, I truly wish you every success, wherever your green thumb may take you!